zqfang/zqfang.github.io/content/about/index.md

 # About Me

 I'm a computational biologist working on genomics.
-I'm interested in bioimaging genomics, single-cell genomics and deep learning.
+I'm interested in functional genomics, single-cell genomics and machine learning with graphs.
 I open this blog to keep track of my **machine learning** notes.